White ink tattoos: Are they a good option?

 A client who pays the necessary attention and caution to the design just applied on their skin will probably obtain better results than a client who forgets any of these important steps.
 It is crucial to protect any tattoo from solar radiation, but especially white ink tattoos.

-When a tattoo is exposed to sunlight, the ink tends to lighten because its components oxidized.
-You will imagine that this circumstance would not be beneficial at all considering that the tattoo already has a light pigmentation.
+According to the opinion of some dermatologists, when a tattoo is exposed to the sun's rays, the ink tends to change its appearance because its components oxidize.
+Also, the skin turns orange and this can alter the original tone of the ink.
+You will imagine that this circumstance would not be good at all, considering that the tattoo already has a light pigmentation.

 Also, we must take into account the correct disinfection and hydration of the piece, so that it evolves properly.